wrightmat/dnd-eberron/docs/other/Draconic Tribes.md

 ##### Blue (Lhazaar)
 **Goal**: To recover the Crystal Library of Azalakardon and the expansive knowledge of the Draconic Prophesy contained within.
- - [ ]
+ - [ ]   Final step is to attack Sarlona after they discover the secrets of the Draconic Prophesy and its place in it?

 ##### Black (Shadow Marches)
-**Goal**: To descend into the depths of Khyber in order to gain access to Tiamat/Khyber herself directly.
+**Goal**: To descend into the depths of Khyber in order to gain access to Tiamat herself directly.
  - [ ]  Order of the Onyx Scale begins excavation of what's believed to be Vvaraak's Cave in the Shadow Marches.
+ - [ ]  Dragon Orcs find their way to the upper levels of Khyber and begin exploring.
+ - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
+Dragon Orcs become a common sight in Droaam.
+ - [ ]  Order of the Onyx Scale travels south via the Khyber tunnels.
+Dragon Orcs become a common sight in the depths of Sharn (Khyber's Gate).
+ - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
+Dragon Orcs become a common sight in Darguun.
+ - [ ]  Order of the Onyx Scale travels east via the Khyber tunnels.
+Dragon Orcs become a common sight in Q'barra.
+ - [ ]  Order of the Onyx Scale travels south via the Khyber tunnels.
+Dragon Orcs become a common sight in Aerenal.
+ - [ ]  Order of the Onyx Scale continues traveling south via the Khyber tunnels, reaching the tunnels in Argonnessen.
+ - [ ]  Dragon Orcs tunnel deeper under Argonnessen, eventually discovering Tiamat's prison, completing their goal.

 ##### Copper (Aerenal)
 **Goal**: Convert all existing inns into "Copper Dragon Inns", destroying House Ghallanda in the process.